Go back

 For mid-range local inference, the RTX 4070 Ti Super (16GB) is the best VRAM-per-dollar option below the 5090, handling 7B at full precision and 13B-14B at Q4.

-Professional Tier: RTX PRO 6000 Blackwell (96GB) for Best GPU for Local LLM
+Workstation Tier: RTX PRO 6000 Blackwell (96GB)

-The RTX PRO 6000 Blackwell is the first professional workstation GPU with 96GB of GDDR7 ECC memory, enough to run 70B models at FP8 on a single card with meaningful KV cache headroom.
+The RTX PRO 6000 Blackwell carries 96GB of GDDR7 ECC memory, enough to run 70B models at FP8 on a single card with 20GB+ of KV cache headroom.
+Workstation builds with this card start around $20,000-22,000 configured, so the economics favor cloud for most individual developers.

 When Local Hardware Stops Making Sense

-Best Cloud GPU for LLM Work
+Best Cloud GPU Instances for LLM Work

 A100 80GB: The Value Pick for Inference and QLoRA Fine-Tuning

-On Thunder Compute, an A100 80GB runs at $1.09 per GPU-hour.
+On Thunder Compute, an A100 80GB runs at $1.09/hr.
 A 2-hour Llama 4 Scout fine-tuning run costs $2.18.
 A full day of 70B model inference costs around $26.

 H100 80GB: When to Step Up for Larger Models